josephsavona/valuable/README.md

 - `list.unshift(value)` - unshifts a wrapped version of `value` onto the front of the list
 - `list.pop()` - removes the last item of the list
 - `list.shift()` - removes the first item of the list
+- `list.destroy()` - removes all listeners and cleans up the object to ensure no memory leaks

 # License